Skip to main content

 The Scaffolded Question: "Can AI Help Here?"

-I want to avoid the "here are AI tools, now use them" approach and instead begin with the types of challenges that emerge naturally from intellectual work and a question students learn to ask with increasing sophistication: Given what I understand about how these systems actually work, could they help here?
+I want to avoid the "here are AI tools, now use them" approach and instead begin with the types of challenges that emerge naturally from intellectual work and a question students learn to ask with increasing sophistication: Given what I understand about how these systems actually work, could these AI tools help here?

 That "given what I understand" is where the learning lives.
 Students build conceptual vocabulary along the way (structured output, schema design, probabilistic generation) developing judgment about when and how to deploy these tools.
 Looking at and through their interfaces.